kkrt-labs/kakarot-docs/docs/architecture/understanding-kakarot.md

 ---

-Kakarot - the network - is composed of three parts: the Core EVM in Cairo, an RPC layer (RPC server and EVM indexer) and an underlying CairoVM client (a StarknetOS chain).
+Kakarot - the network - is composed of three parts: the Core EVM in Cairo, an RPC layer (RPC server and EVM indexer) and an underlying host CairoVM client (e.g. Starknet mainnet).

 ### Kakarot runs on an underlying StarknetOS client